phhu/revive-functions/README.md

-A reviver function for JSON.parse, allowing specified functions to be substituted for their output in a JSON-like structure.
+A reviver function for Javascript's JSON.parse, allowing specified functions to be substituted for their output in a JSON-like structure.

+This is useful for allowing set functions to be applied in a JSON-like structure at runtime.
+For example, `{added: {$add: [2,3]},unchanged: 4}` could be converted to `{added: 5,unchanged: 4}`.
+An optional data object can be provided, allowing partially applied (curried) functions to use it as their last argument.

 ```js
 import {